focus-editor/focus/LOG.md

     - After triple-click: enter line-selection mode
     - Maintain both modes until mouse button is up
     - Can get rid of the timeout when it's done

+- Word wrap:
+    - Before doing it, implement sticky viewport, so that it can glue itself to a line

 - Sessions and buffer backups:
     - Write down a step by step loading process to identify the easiest format to load